 He went on to say with WebEx, Skype, email and cloud-based file sharing and software along with putting good reporting systems in place, why do I physically need to be sitting at my desk from 8-5?
 He even offered that in his personal situation, he could be more productive outside the office than in based on the number of mindless interruptions he faces with people walking by his office to shoot the bull.

 He continued with the following example: Last week, my boss asked me about a specific design standard and I shared with him how I did it.
 He said he wanted to research it further so he went back to his desk, he researched the design standard and found it.
-His boss then printed it and walked back into my candidate’s office and handed it to him stating that he was correct and wanted to share it with him.
-So, my candidate said to me that he folded the piece of paper and put it in the recycle bin and said to me, “He could have emailed that to me.”
+His boss then printed it and walked back into my [our candidate’s] office and handed it to him stating that he was correct and wanted to share it with him.
+So, [my candidate] folded the piece of paper and put it in the recycle bin and said to me, “He could have emailed that to me.”

 Next conversation with a VP of HR for one of my best clients regarding telecommuting that started after I shared a candidate who was looking for telecommuting a few days a week so that he could be with his family a few hours away until he could relocate next year.
 “None of our senior guys like it and it’s a very tough sell for anyone in our organization unless there are extenuating circumstances and even then, they really don’t like it.”